rjhprogress/rjhprogress.github.io/README.md

 <p>Trouble setting footer to stay fixed at the bottom of the screen<p>
 <p><strong>Solution</strong></p>
 <p>Added fixed styling to the CSS file</p>

+Copyright (C) 2011 - 2020 Olivier Biot

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated document